sourcegraph/learn/posts/how-to-user-test-software-projects-usability-tests.md

 type: posts
 ---

-Usability testing helps a team observe, understand, and draw insights from a user’s ability to complete a key set of tasks on their product.
-Usability testing helps teams figure out if their target user can use their product, if users can navigate the key steps and processes involved, and if the user experience is accessible and seamless.
-Most importantly, it helps designers and developers identify usability issues and how to fix them.
+Usability testing helps a team observe, understand, and draw insights from a user’s ability to complete a key set of tasks on their software product.
+It helps teams figure out if their target user can use their product, if users can navigate the key steps and processes involved, and if the user experience is accessible and seamless.
+Most importantly, through testing, developers and designers can identify usability issues and determine how to fix them.

 Usability testing is ideally conducted as part of the design phase while the prototype is still being tested and reiterated.
 This is a different process than User Acceptance Testing (UAT), which occurs near the end of development or shortly before deployment, and is a final check not often conducted on real users.